jdbctemplatemapper/jdbctemplatemapper/README.md

      @Override
      public List<Order> extractData(ResultSet rs) throws SQLException, DataAccessException {
        // below logic is specific to this use case.
 Your logic will be different.
-       // The thing to note is the model gets populated by selectMapper.build().
+       // The thing to note is the model gets built by selectMapper.build(rs).
        Map<Long, Order> idOrderMap = new LinkedHashMap<>(); // LinkedHashMap to retain record order Map<Integer, Product> idProductMap = new HashMap<>();
        while (rs.next()) {